Jarno458/TsRandomizer/ReadMe.md

 When you feel stuck, you can open the minimap and hold X (the key to remove map markers),, it will highligh all locations that you can reach and still have items for you

+For questions / remarks and feedback, feel free to join the @randomizer channel on the offical timespinner discord https://discord.gg/Bv6ejQz1

 # Instalation \ Startup
 Download TsRandomizer.exe from the release page https://github.com/JarnoWesthof/TsRandomizer/releases